BRML/climin/docs/source/tutorial.rst

 we need to manage the data.

 In climin, we will always look at streams of data.
-Even if we do batch learning, the recommended way of doing so is a repeating stream of the same data.
+Even if we do batch learning (as we do here), the recommended way of doing so is a repeating stream of the same data.
 How does that stream look?
 In Python, we have a convenient data structure which is the iterator.
 It can be thought of as a lazy list of infinite length.

 The climin API expects that the loss function (and the gradient function) will accept the parameter array as the first argument.
 All further arguments can be